 Luckily it does, though the IVE 10.0 multidimensional cooling system isn’t quite as efficient as gamecool 6 thermal, but that doesn’t mean it can’t perform its job well.
 However, we’d be remiss if we didn’t mention that it has a personalised gaming mode, a saving grace for those in this for the long haul.

-5. Great value high-refresh-rate gaming phone
+5. The best value high-refresh-rate gaming phone

 - A great retail price